Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/cpp-console/GGECSpeaker.md

 ## Overview

 This readme should go over setting up a Windows dev box to build an arm32 binary using a docker container for the GGEC speaker.
-You could build it on a Linux machine but the scripts provided are for windows.
+You could build it on a Linux machine but the scripts provided are for Windows.

 ## Setting up the device